premail/premail/README.md

 to allow you to change the spacing around the signoff elements independently from the rest of your content's text.

-Alternatively, if you are not using an image in your signoff you could use the core `<mj-section>` and `<mj-text>` components directly.
+If you are not using an image in your sign-off, you can simply use the default `<mj-text>` element in this template.

 ## Automatic code formatting and linting